chrberger/libcluon/README.md

 )](https://github.com/chrberger/libcluon/blob/gh-pages/alpine/v3.7/armhf/Dockerfile#L25) [![Alpine (aarch64)](https://img.shields.io/badge/Alpine-aarch64-blue.svg
 )](https://github.com/chrberger/libcluon/blob/gh-pages/alpine/v3.7/aarch64/Dockerfile#L25)

-libcluon is a small and efficient library written in modern C++ library to _glue_ distributed software components together - in a _clever_ way - simply: cluon.
+libcluon is a small single-file, header-only library written in modern C++ library to _glue_ microservices - in a _clever_ way - simply: cluon.
 Its name is inspired by gluon, an [elementary particle acting as exchange particle](https://en.wikipedia.org/wiki/Gluon).

-libcluon is available as single-file, [header-only](https://github.com/chrberger/libcluon/tree/gh-pages/headeronly) library - just drop [cluon-complete.hpp](https://chrberger.github.io/libcluon/headeronly/cluon-complete.hpp) into your project, `#include "cluon-complete.hpp"`, and compile your project with a modern C++ compiler (C++14 or newer)
+libcluon is distributed as single-file, [header-only](https://github.com/chrberger/libcluon/tree/gh-pages/headeronly) library - just drop [cluon-complete.hpp](https://chrberger.github.io/libcluon/headeronly/cluon-complete.hpp) into your project, `#include "cluon-complete.hpp"`, and compile your project with a modern C++ compiler (C++14 or newer)

-_Say you want to quickly realize a distributed software system where individual software components exchange messages and you want to keep your project as *simple* and *clean* as possible - that's a typical use-case for libcluon._ [Getting Started Tutorial using an online C++ compiler](https://wandbox.org/permlink/PBUsOPs9nuPRncZd).
+_Say you want to quickly realize a distributed software system where individual software components exchange messages and you want to keep your project as *simple* and *clean* as possible - that's a typical use-case for libcluon._ [Getting Started Tutorial using an online C++ compiler](https://wandbox.org/permlink/3S1bSOaLakXfdWWZ).

 ## Table of Contents